-Introduction to Accounting: Importance, Objectives and Principles, Accounting Concepts and conventions, and The Generally Accepted Accounting Principles (GAAP), their implications on accounting system; Double entry system-recording business transactions-Classification of accounts-Accounting cycle.
+Introduction to Accounting: Importance, Objectives and Principles, Accounting Concepts and conventions, and The Generally Accepted Accounting Principles (GAAP), their implications on accounting system; Accounting standards (Basics), Double entry system-recording business transactions-Classification of accounts-Accounting cycle.

 The Accounting Process: Overview, Books of Original Record; Journal and Subsidiary books, ledger, Trial Balance, Classification of capital and revenue expenses, Final Accounts with adjustments.
+Issue of Shares - Entries for Issue of shares, forfeiture - Issue of shares at Discount and premium.

-Valuation of fixed assets- Tangible vs Intangible assets, and methods of depreciation.
-Depreciation concept- Depreciation of Fixed Assets -Methods of depreciation- their impact on measurement of business Accounting.
+Valuation of Assets: Inventory valuation &Valuation of fixed assets- Tangible vs Intangible assets, and methods of depreciation.
+Depreciation concept- Depreciation of Fixed Assets - Methods of depreciation-their impact on measurement of business Accounting (Basics).